 The statute grants the Secretary authority to use other payment models that may include alternate benchmarking methodologies.
 CMS seeks comments on any alternative methodologies in addition to those it describes in the Proposed Rule.

-- Additional Flexibility Provided Through Waivers
+III.
+Additional Flexibility Provided Through Waivers

 CMS plans to exercise its statutory waiver authority under Section 1899(f) of the Social Security Act to further promote participation in the two-sided performance-based risk models.
-The proposed waivers are designed to give risk-bearing ACOs—which already have an incentive to reduce wasteful spending and over-utilization—additional flexibility with respect to certain Medicare payment and program requirements.
+The proposed waivers are designed to give risk-bearing ACOs — which already have an incentive to reduce wasteful spending and over-utilization — additional flexibility with respect to certain Medicare payment and program requirements.
 Specifically, CMS proposes to apply this waiver authority to inpatient skilled nursing facility (“SNF”) care, telehealth services, home health care, and hospital discharge planning for Track 3 ACOs as follows:

-- SNF 3-Day Rule – To promote cost savings and care coordination, CMS proposes to waive the “SNF 3-day rule,” under which beneficiaries must have a prior inpatient hospital stay of at least three consecutive days to become eligible for Medicare coverage of inpatient SNF care.
+To promote cost savings and care coordination, CMS proposes to waive the “SNF 3-day rule,” under which beneficiaries must have a prior inpatient hospital stay of at least three consecutive days to become eligible for Medicare coverage of inpatient SNF care.
 CMS proposes to permit two-sided risk track ACOs to apply for this waiver under rules similar to those that currently apply to the Pioneer ACO Models, meaning, among other things, that an ACO would need to submit its partnering SNFs to CMS for approval.

-- Homebound Requirement Under the Home Health Benefit – As a prerequisite for Medicare funding of home health services, a beneficiary must be deemed to be “home-bound” and, therefore, unable to obtain care in the less costly outpatient setting.
+As a prerequisite for Medicare funding of home health services, a beneficiary must be deemed to be “home-bound” and, therefore, unable to obtain care in the less costly outpatient setting.
 CMS proposes to allow for a waiver of the “homebound” requirement for two-sided performance-based arrangements to promote lower overall costs of care.

-- Waivers for Referrals to Post-Acute Care Settings – A Medicare condition of participation requires hospitals to work with patients to determine the appropriate post-hospital discharge destination in a manner that does not limit a patient’s freedom of choice of providers.
+A Medicare condition of participation requires hospitals to work with patients to determine the appropriate post-hospital discharge destination in a manner that does not limit a patient’s freedom of choice of providers.
 To encourage ACOs to develop strong networks with post-acute care entities and enhance the continuity of care, CMS proposes “a very narrow waiver” that would permit ACOs to recommend and refer to certain post-acute providers.
 ACOs that seek to use the waiver may face additional documentation requirements and would be required to respect a patient’s ultimate choice of provider.

 The above waivers would be limited to ACO participants or ACO providers/suppliers since their incentives should be closely aligned with the ACO.
 In addition, CMS indicates that it intends to limit these waivers to Track 3 ACOs since they have a significant financial incentive to control patient costs and have prospectively assigned beneficiaries who would be easier to identify.
 Nonetheless, the agency is accepting comments on whether the waivers should instead apply to any FFS beneficiary cared for by an eligible ACO or to beneficiaries who appear on the quarterly lists of preliminarily prospectively assigned beneficiaries.